-Step 1: Insert Your Domain
+Step 1: Insert your domain

-If you want to check out your website or a competitor’s, all you need to do is enter its URL into our tool, click on the arrow, and get instant access to its Ahrefs rank.
+If you want to check out your site or a competitor’s, all you need to do is enter its URL into our tool, click on the arrow, and get instant access to its Ahrefs rank.

-Step 2: Results Analysis
+Step 2: Results analysis